 GPS coordinates (“37.8199 N, 122.4783 W”)

-Click a location’s pin on the map, then click the Info button (or use the Touch Bar).
+Click a location’s pin on the map, then click the More button in the information card.

-To close the Info window, click outside of it.
+To close the information card, click outside of it.

 To open multiple maps, choose File > New Window.